-Since its creation in the late 1800s, methamphetamine has gone by a variety of street names, from crystal, to ice, to crank.
-Despite its current status as a Schedule II substance, meth was actually created as a remedy for asthma.
-During World War II, both the Allies and the Axis relied on meth to keep their soldiers going, and the drug was rebranded as a weight loss tool in the 1950s.
-Unfortunately, meth is also one of the most addictive drugs in the world, which perhaps explains its pervasive use, regardless of legality.
+Since its creation in the late 1800s, methamphetamine has been labeled with a variety of street names, most notably crystal, ice, and crank.
+Despite its current status as a Schedule II substance, this contentious drug was actually created as a remedy for asthma.
+During WWII, both the Allies and the Axis relied on this substance to keep their soldiers going, and the drug was rebranded as a weight loss tool in the 1950s.
+Unfortunately, it is also one of the most addictive drugs in the world, which perhaps explains its pervasive use, regardless of legality.

 In the US, the drug actually increased in popularity after it was outlawed in 1970.
-In 2014, 1,301,000 US residents aged 12 or older used meth in the past year.
-The timeline of meth history gets scarier with each passing year, as the drug's potency and popularity have increased with the advancement of synthesis techniques.
-As it turns out, the events depicted on Breaking Bad are just the tip of the iceberg.
+In 2012, 1.2 million US residents aged 12 or older used the substance in that year.
+The timeline of crystal history gets more frightening with each passing year, as the drug's potency and popularity have increased with the advancement of synthesis techniques.
+The events depicted on Breaking Bad are just the tip of the iceberg.

-The Drug Was Invented In Germany In 1893 By A Japanese Scientist
+A Japanese Scientist Invented The Drug In Germany In 1893

 In 1893, Nagayoshi created methamphetamine, which also failed to gain popularity, in part because the compound was difficult to synthesize.
-The tide began to turn in 1919 when Akira Ogata, another Japanese doctor studying in Berlin, figured out a way to more effectively synthesize meth, creating crystal meth in the process.
-While methamphetamine is a powder, crystal meth is solid, and depending on the purity, it can resemble shards of glass.
+The tide began to turn in 1919 when Akira Ogata, another Japanese doctor studying in Berlin, discovered a way to more effectively synthesize the substance, thus creating what is now known as crystal.
+While the parent drug is a powder, crystal is solid and, depending on its purity, can resemble shards of glass.

-The Plant Meth Is Derived From Is A Centuries-Old Cure For Asthma
+The Plant Is Derived From A Centuries-Old Asthma Cure

-The Drug Was Used During World War II To Keep Soldiers Awake
+The Drug Was Used During WWII To Keep Soldiers Awake

-During World War II, the German pharmaceutical company Temmler began selling over the counter methamphetamine tablets called Pervitin.
-Since methamphetamine's effects mirror a rush of adrenaline, it was quickly implemented on the battlefield, as it made soldiers alert, fearless, and willing to take risks during combat.
+During WWII, German pharmaceutical company Temmler began selling over-the-counter ephedra tablets under the name Pervitin.
+Since the drug's effects mirrored a rush of adrenaline, it was quickly implemented on the battlefield, as it increased soldiers' alertness, courage, and risk-taking readiness during combat.

 In addition to Germany, the US, Britain, and Japan all reportedly distributed Pervitin to their armies.
-Japanese kamikaze pilots were given high doses of Pervitin before embarking on suicide missions, and Adolf Hitler was probably constantly high on a cocktail of meth and other drugs.
+Japanese kamikaze pilots were given high doses of Pervitin before embarking on suicide missions, and Adolf Hitler was, more likely than not, constantly high on a cocktail of Pervitin and other drugs.

-In The 1950s, Meth Was Sold As A Diet Pill
+In The 1950s, Amphetamine Products Were Sold As Diet Pills

-After the war, meth became a popular drug used to treat ailments such as asthma, depression, and narcolepsy.
-However meth found the most success as a diet pill.
-Beginning in the '40s, and continuing into the '50s, the market was flooded with over-the-counter amphetamine pills meant to help curb hunger.
-Obetrol, one of the more popular brands, contained 2.5 milligrams of methamphetamine per tablet (meth users have reported experiencing highs from as little as 5 milligrams).
+After the war, Pervitin and its derivatives became popular drugs for treating ailments such as asthma, depression, and narcolepsy.
+The substance found its most lucrative success, however, as a diet pill.
+Beginning in the '40s, and continuing into the '50s, the market was flooded with over-the-counter amphetamine pills meant to curb hunger.

-These drugs were marketed to housewives, as advertisements claimed amphetamines could keep them slim and help them get more done around the house.
-One ad from 1940 read, "This magic powder does more than disperse unwanted fat, it purifies and enriches the blood, tones up the entire system and makes you feel better in health in every way."
+These drugs were marketed to housewives, as advertisements claimed amphetamines could keep them slim and increase productivity.
+One advertisement from 1940 read, "This magic powder does more than disperse unwanted fat, it purifies and enriches the blood, tones up the entire system and makes you feel better in health in every way."